wsenjer/royalmail-woocommerce-shipping-calculator/readme.txt

 == Changelog ==

+= 1.5.2 25/04/2020 =
+* FIXED: filter small & medium options if the package is large

 = 1.5.1 25/04/2020 =
 * FIXED: Signed For option were not calculated correctly.
 * FIXED: Add dimensions to calculate small & medium parcels.